2014 Carbon Cub SS - high-performance, further refined.

 Superior engineering results in the Carbon Cub SS having 50 percent fewer parts and being 250 pounds lighter than a similarly equipped Super Cub.

-Mounting a lightweight 180 horsepower* engine to this airframe results in a horsepower to weight ratio of just 7.33 pounds (compared, for example, to a Cessna 172R's 15.33 pounds).
+Mounting a lightweight 180 horsepower* engine to this airframe results in a horsepower-to-weight ratio of 0.1364 or just 7.33 lbs/hp (compared, for example, to a Cessna 172R's 15.33 lbs/hp).
 That results in a sea level climb rate of 2,100 feet per minute (compared to 650 fpm for a 172) - a deck angle that inspires involuntary expletives.
 No other LSA takes off or lands in a shorter distance, with better low speed manners.Simply put, you simply must fly this airplane to believe it.

 Why Pilots Love LSALearn more about the Light Sport Category